List of Bleach characters: Z: Giselle Gewelle

 Giselle Gewelle (ジゼル・ジュエル, Jizeru Jueru) is a happy-go-lucky but perverse Sternritter who has the epithet "Z" for "The Zombie" (Za Zonbi), the ability to turn living beings touched by her blood into corpse-like slaves, depending on the afflicted's spiritual pressure, restore severed limbs, or heal herself by drinking her zombies' blood.
 During the Wandenreich's second invasion, Giselle, alongside Candice, Liltotto, and Meninas kill off Bambietta after her defeat by Komamura, stating that she would not like seeing their side lose Bambietta as she converts the deceased comrade into her personal zombie enforcer.
 After the female Sternritters attack Kenpachi in his weakened state, Giselle goads several Soul Reaper reinforcements into cutting her so they would kill themselves at her command.
 However, after Yumichika sees through both Giselle's method of attack and accuses her of being a man, Giselle summons the zombified Bambietta to have her kill Yumichika and Ikkaku.
 However, Giselle ends up facing Mayuri as her zombified Soul Reapers face the Soul Reaper captain's personal army of revived Arrancar.
 Once Bambietta is defeated by Charlotte Chuhlhourne, Giselle reveals that she used her ability to place Hitsugaya, Rangiku, Rose, and Kensei under her control.
 However, after studying Giselle's power, Mayuri devised a serum to alter the blood in zombified Soul Reapers and make them into his own personal servants before having Kensei stab her.
 She is shown to have survived the ordeal by drinking Bambietta's blood and has her power extracted by Yhwach's Auswählen.
 Hurt by Yhwach's betrayal, Giselle joins forces with Bazz-B to ally themselves with the Soul Reapers in entering the Royal Realm to kill their former master.
 Though she and Liltotto reach Yhwach, they were overpowered and defeated.

-Giselle is voiced in the Japanese anime by Nao Tōyama and by Casey Mongillo in the English dub.
+Giselle is voiced in the original Japanese anime by Nao Tōyama and by Casey Mongillo in the English dub.